rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

    * - Field
      - Description
      - Format
-     - Common Values
+     - Common values
    * - **domain**
-     - The Identity/Account Domain that the |idp| is authorized to log users into.
+     - The Identity or Account Domain that the |idp| is authorized to log users into.
      - Alphanumeric string
-     - **MUST** be set to your Identity Domain.
+     - MUST be set to your Identity Domain.
 The domain is listed on the Identity Provider details page for your
        |idp|.
    * - **name**
      - The username of your user as provided by your identity system.
      - Alphanumeric string
-     - | SAML Attributes:
+     - | SAML attributes:
        |
        |  **NameID** (persistent type preferred)
        |  **urn:oid:1.3.6.1.4.1.5923.1.1.1.6**
        |  **http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name**
    * - **email**
      - The email address of your user as provided by your identity system.
-     - RFC valid email address
+     - RFC-valid email address
      - | SAML Attributes:
        |
        |  **email**